RezaAmd/Useful-Regex/README.md

-# Useful-Regex
+# Useful Regex
-An collection of useful regex
+A collection of useful regex.

 `Guid`:
 ```